MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 - Review Code Collaboratively:
 Our goal is to learn reviewing and providing constructive feedback on code.

+- Leaning From Each Other:
+  Our goal is to learn various problem solving strategies from each others code.
+  We will focus on understanding how and why someone solved a problem in that manner.

 ## Individual

 - Deepen Git Knowledge: